MLM Essential Oil Companies: Are They Worth It Or Not?

 – Young Living calls their oils “Young Living Therapeutic Grade”

-You can read more in this post about Essential Oil Myths About Purity – Debunked!
+You can read about more of the myths spread around in the essential oils industry in this post about Essential Oil Myths.

 Pressure to Buy More Than You Need